Denver Crimes almost always updates its Denver crime data on Mondays and Thursdays. This is the page of site news and corrections.

 Denver crime trends map

-The crimes trends map shows the change in crime counts and rates on a monthly and yearly basis.
+The crimes trends map shows the change in crime counts and rates on a monthly and year-to-date basis.

 The Denver-city recent crime map